 California is one of the best states for business.
 That’s not because its tax burden is the lowest.
 It’s because California is where venture capitalists are putting their money.

 You need money to make money.
 Sometimes that requires taking out a loan.
-When your state has more loan sources (think: bank branches, angel investors, venture capitalists, etc.), then you might have a better chance of getting approved for funding.
+When your state has more loan sources such as banks, angel investors, venture capitalists, etc., then you might have a better chance of getting approved for funding.

 Online funding for small businesses is a growing industry.
 Like the personal loan market, it’s filled with a wide variety of financial products.
 Some are better than others.
 Many are expensive.

 It helps to live in a state with a wide variety of funding options.
-That way, you might be able to choose between a few different products, and then hopefully find one that’s affordable.
+That way, you might be able to choose between a few different products and then hopefully find an affordable option.

-If you move into a community that’s light on talent, then it will be more difficult to find workers for your business.
+If you move into a community that’s light on talent, it will be more challenging to find workers for your business.
 It might also be more expensive.

 States with solid higher education programs are effectively churning out new business professionals every year.
 Many of these graduates get funneled into nearby businesses that capitalize on the younger, cheaper talent.